-Why is cancer survival poorer in some population groups in countries with universal access to healthcare?
+Why are cancer outcomes poorer in some population groups in countries with universal access to healthcare?
 Why does access to optimal cancer care vary between different cancer patients?
 What are the mechanisms leading to such disparities?

 These are the type of questions our research aims to answer.
 Our ambition is to reduce these inequalities, ensuring that everyone, regardless of their socio-demographic background, benefits from improvements in cancer care.
 We aim to do this by providing evidence that enables policymakers to address these inequalities through targeted interventions.
 By identifying and explaining the mechanisms which generate the persisting inequalities in cancer care and survival, we can suggest interventions and evaluate existing and proposed interventions in their ability to reduce inequalities.

 - Risk score for pancreatic cancerPANCREATIC CANCER PATIENTS are usually diagnosed too LATE for curative treatment because there are no early stage symptoms associated with tumour development.

 - Does the socio-economic level of my area represent my own individual circumstancesAssessment of the concordance between individual-level and area-level measures of socio-economic deprivation in a cancer patient cohort in England and Wales